 INTERACTIVE: Where were they?

-Find out how many slave-owners lived in your local area in 1833, and how the profits of the slave-trade impacted the region.
-To find out more about the legacies of slavery where you live, search the Legacies of Slave-Ownership (LBS) database.
+Find out how many slave owners lived in your local area in 1833, and how the profits of the slave trade impacted the region.
+To find out more about the legacy of slavery where you live, search the Legacies of Slave-Ownership (LBS) database.